YonekuraLab/yoneoLocr/README.md

 ```
 * Other options in the original script detect.py in YOLOv5 are also available.
 ### Notes
-* The github site includes weights for only "hole" and "lowmagxtal" due to file size limit.
+* The github site includes weights for only "hole" due to file size limit.
 Other weights are downloadable from our web site.